atelili/raindrop-detection-on-a-windshield/README.md

 # raindrop-detection-on-a-windshield

-Raindrop detection on a windshield using image processing, this script generate too a binary mask.
+Raindrop detection on a windshield using image processing.